oazmi/esbuild-plugin-deno/readme.md

   - `node:child_process.exec` - needed for auto-installing missing npm-packages through the use of cli-commands.
     The auto-installations are not necessary if you had all npm-dependencies cached beforehand (e.g. via `npm install`).
     But obviously, you cannot install npm-packages on a web-browser, so rip.
+- Allows you to specify your project's implicit `peerDependencies`, so that they can be auto-installed (cached into `./node_modules/`) at the very beginning of the build process.

 ## Downsides